White slavery: History

 The phrase "white slavery" was used by Charles Sumner in 1847 to describe the slavery of Christians throughout the Barbary States and primarily in Algiers, the capital of Ottoman Algeria.
-It also encompassed many forms of slavery, including the European concubines (Cariye) often found in Turkish harems.
+It also encompassed many forms of slavery, including the European concubines (Cariye) often found in Turkish harem.

+In the Muslim world, sexual slavery was legitimate by Islamic law in the form of concubinage in Islam, and there was an ongoing traffick in slave girls for the purpose of sexual exploitation to the harems.

 The term was also used by Clifford G. Roe from the beginning of the twentieth century to campaign against the forced prostitution and sexual slavery of girls who worked in Chicago brothels.

+Similarly, countries of Europe campaigned against the sex trafficking of women and girls in both Europe as well as brothels in Asia from the late 19th century.

-Similarly, countries of Europe signed in Paris in 1904 an International Agreement for the suppression of the White Slave Traffic aimed at combating the sale of women who were forced into prostitution in the countries of continental Europe.
+European countries signed in Paris in 1904 an International Agreement for the suppression of the White Slave Traffic aimed at combating the sale of women who were forced into prostitution in the countries of continental Europe as well as Asia.

+The use of the term "white slavery" in this sense was considered racist and replaced by "traffic" by The League of Nations in 1921.